The Low Down on Singapore Currency

 Must-sees in Singapore

-Order Singapore dollars online, lock in the rate and collect at your local store, at the airport before you fly or have it delivered at home.
+Order Singapore dollars online, lock in the rate and collect at your local store or at the airport before you fly.

 - 3. Pay online